 Dates: January 26 — April 18.
 There will be 10 total Event of the Week assignments, worth 10 points each.
-Your total score at the end of the semester will be rounded up to 100 points if you complete all 10.

 Estimated Time to Complete: Approximately 1 hour to read the Friday blog post, do any research necessary to complete the assignment, and submit your comments by the following Wednesday.